fractastical/infinitemorphospace/wave-vector-analysis/EXPERIMENTAL_HYPOTHESES.md

 - **Filter:** Events at healed wound coordinates
 - **Script:** Use `analyze_wound_memory.py` with `--healed-wound-coords`

-**Outcome to Measure:**
+**Outcome to Measure:** Compare ΔF/F₀ in embryo B before and after poking embryo A.
-- Activity at healed wound location: Before poke vs after poke
-- Spatial matching: Does response match anatomical region of poke?

-**Notes:** N=1, but response matched anatomical region; testing additional locations
+**Comment:** N=1, but response matched anatomical region of poke; testing additional locations.

 ---